-Oftentimes, when one of the pair gets sick and they die in the veterinarian’s office, most owners would leave the body there without letting the other rabbit grieve properly.
+Oftentimes, when one of the pairs gets sick and they die in the veterinarian’s office, most owners will leave the body there without letting the other rabbit grieve properly.

 What to do if your rabbit is depressed?

-Trying to solve the problem without a veterinarian’s clearance is risky because most of the symptoms of depression is also a symptom of a sick rabbit.
+Trying to solve the problem without a veterinarian’s clearance is risky.

 Here are some of the things you can do to help with your rabbit’s depression: